Manan-Khanna05/JARVIS-NOVA/README.md

 ## Features

-JARVIS-MARK5 offers a wide range of features:
+JARVIS-NOVA offers a wide range of features:

 - **AI-powered Search Engine**: The Perplexica module, integrated with GPT-4 and Groq, for intelligent and context-aware information retrieval.
 - **Automated PowerPoint Generator**: Generates presentations based on natural language input.